Frost-Wing/osdev/readme.md

 - FrostWing.iso in the root directory

 > [!IMPORTANT]
-> It is recommended to use Ventoy because you will not have the risk of flashing and failing of USB-Drives
+> It is recommended to use Ventoy because you will not have the risk of flashing and failing of USB-Drives.

 ## Contributing